 An effort of the King County Affordable Housing Committee

 Established by the King County Affordable Housing Committee, this website brings together multiple data sources for the first time to demonstrate the extent of the crisis, establish a baseline towards measuring progress to eliminate housing cost burden among King County’s low-income households by 2040, and provide downloadable resources for policymakers, planners, and researchers.

 2023 Updates: : All sections of the Dashboard now use the most recent data available from the US Census, the Department of Housing and Urban Development, the King County Income-Restricted Housing Unit Database, and Puget Sound Regional Council’s Housing Incentives and Tools Survey.
 In some cases, data could not be updated, due to a lack of reliable or recent sources.
 For details on updates and data used, see the Data Notes, Glossary, and Methodology.

 Key Housing Affordability Indicators

 King County is in the midst of a sustained housing crisis.

 In 2018, the Regional Affordable Housing Task Force (RAHTF) adopted a Five Year Action Plan to spur action to ensure all low-income households in King County have a safe and healthy home that costs less than 30% of their income by 2040.
 When households spend more than 30% of their income on housing, they are cost burdened and struggle to afford other necessities.
 Households are severely cost burdened when they pay more than 50% of their income on housing.
 Cost burden is only one measure for understanding affordability in King County.
 Explore the data below for a more complete picture of who is most affected and the remaining gap to meet the affordable housing need.

-In 2019, 68% of low-income households in King County spent more than 30% of their income of housing.
+In 2021, 76% of low-income households in King County spent more than 30% of their income on housing.

 of extremely low-income households (0-30% AMI) in King County are cost burdened